xmaysonnave/tiddlywiki-ipfs/README.md

 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.0/install.sh | bash
 ```

-As we are using [zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH), here is an excerpt of our .zshrc
+As we are using [zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH){:rel="noopener noreferrer" target="_blank"}, here is an excerpt of our .zshrc

 ```
 # nvm initialization!